opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 	* Experience with managing and using dependencies in Java.
 	* Experience Object Oriented designing and coding.
 2. OSGi framework:
-	* While this document provides a lot of details on how to create and build a plugin with respect to OSGi, having previous experience with that framework can greatly help.
+	* Although this document provides details on OSGi plugin creation, previous framework experience is helpful.
 3. Computer Networking:
 	* Knowledge of IP address, DNS and NAT environment.
 	* Understanding of web communication.